bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-The answer is … nothing!
-This catch block is never reached, because the catch block in the divide() function handles the error.
+<p>The answer is … nothing!
+This catch block is never reached, because the catch block in
+the divide() function handles the error.</p>

-However, we could programmatically throw a new Error object in divide() and optionally pass the original error in a cause property of the second argument:
+<p>However, we could programmatically throw a new Error object in divide() and optionally
+pass the original error in a cause property of the second argument:</p>

 <pre>
 function divide(v1, v2, dp) {